 Collective "investments" in existing projects (for instance the maintenance of Cobudget), as well new projects.

 The 15 % rule will be revisited at In-Person Sprints to see if it makes sense with how the business evolves.
-It is up to the discretion of any co-owner (for individual work) or project team to increase the percentage their projects contribute to the GT commons, if they like.
+It is up to the discretion of any partner (for individual work) or project team to increase the percentage their projects contribute to the GT commons, if they like.